agaisab/MatchApp/README.md

 ## General info

-In this project i had lerned how to implemented and use some elements and structures of Swift frameworks.
+In this project i had lerned basics of programming in Swift.
+Next i had focused on implementing and usege of some elements and structures of Swift frameworks.
 Foundation, UIKit, AVFoundation.
-I had lerned about MVC pattern, Protocol & Delegates comunicate pattern.
+I had lerned about MVC pattern, Protocol & Delegate comunication pattern.
-And foundamental storyboard app creations by Views.
-Add more general information about project.
+And foundamental storyboard app creating, by Views.

 ## Screenshots
 ![Example Screenshot1](./Screenshots/matchApp_screenshot1.png)